Hot Tub Therapy for Fibromyalgia

 3. Third, use the jets to give yourself a massage.
 This can help loosen tight muscles and improve circulation.

-4. Finally, have a drink of hot water.
-This will help you relax and get more of the benefits that your hot tub provides.
+4. Finally, drink some hot water.
+This will help you relax and enjoy the benefits of your hot tub.

 Could Hot Tubbing Cure Fibromyalgia?

 There are many benefits to hot tubbing.
-It’s a great way to relax, unwind and enjoy the outside.
-If the symptoms are too severe for you to soak in a regular hot tub, you can consider soaking in a hot tub designed especially for patients.
+It’s a great way to relax, unwind, and enjoy the outside.
+If the symptoms are too severe to soak in a regular hot tub, you can consider soaking in a hot tub designed especially for patients.

-Could a Soaking in a Hot Tub Help Your Fibromyalgia Symptoms?
+Could Soaking in a Hot Tub Help Your Fibromyalgia Symptoms?

 If you have rheumatoid arthritis, there are many benefits to soaking in a hot tub.
 It’s an ancient therapy that has been proven to help.
 Many people have found that the heat and friction of the water help relieve their pain and stiffness.